Who Is Covered?

 • Real estate brokers paid by commission who have executed independent contractor agreements

-Employers may elect to cover exempt workers by filing a written notice to this effect with the Workers' Compensation Commission.
+Employers may elect to cover exempt workers by filing a written notice to this effect with the Workers' Compensation Commission (WCC).
 Coverage becomes effective 30 days after filing.

 Leased employees.
 The question of who has responsibility for workers' compensation coverage, the leasing or client company, must be settled by an agreement and a contract between the two entities.
 If the leasing company accepts liability, it must conduct a good-faith investigation of the client company's operation.
 What Is Covered?

 "No-fault" system.
 Workers' compensation is a no-fault system.
 Employees do not have to prove that the employer's negligence caused the injury.
-To be compensable under workers' compensation, the injury need only arise "out of and in the ...
+To be compensable under workers' compensation, the injury need only arise "out of and in the course of employment."
+In exchange for this guarantee of compensation, employees give up the right to sue for damages, and employers enjoy immunity from lawsuits by injured workers.
+However, there are a few key ...